AdguardTeam/KnowledgeBase/docs/mac/solving problems/big-sur-issues.md

 **Alternative solution**

 You can prevent AdGuard from using the "default route" by disabling it.
 It can be done via Advanced Settings -> ```network.extension.monterey.force.split.tunnel```.
-Note that enabling this setting will cause the problems described above
+Note that enabling this setting will cause the problems described above.

 ![Advanced Settings](https://cdn.adguard.com/content/kb/ad_blocker/mac/mac_adguard_advanced_settings.jpg)